-3. By allowing foreclosure by an assignee or transferee who qualifies as the person to foreclose under Section 401, without a requirement of recording any

-1 2 3 4 5 documents in the real property records, this Act makes it unnecessary to follow the procedure authorized by UCC § 9-607(b), which grants a secured party the right to record a copy of the security agreement and an affidavit in the real property records.
+3. By allowing foreclosure by an assignee or transferee who qualifies as the person to foreclose under Section 401, without a requirement of recording any documents in the real property records, this Act makes it unnecessary to follow the procedure authorized by UCC § 9-607(b), which grants a secured party the right to record a copy of the security agreement and an affidavit in the real property records.
 Compliance with the requirements of Section 401 is sufficient.

-6 SECTION 403.
-LOST, STOLEN OR DESTROYED , OR STOLEN NEGOTIABLE 7 INSTRUMENT; AFFIDAVIT.
-8 Alternative A 9 (a) If a negotiable instrument secured by a mortgage has been lost, stolen or destroyed, 10 and the obligation is not registered in a mortgage registry, the creditor or servicer may foreclose 11 the mortgage only if the creditor or servicer makes an affidavit attesting to the facts specified in 12 [UCC Section 3-309(a)(1) through (3).]
-13 Alternative B 14 (a) If a negotiable instrument secured by a mortgage has been lost, or destroyed, or stolen 15 and the obligation is not registered in a mortgage registry, the creditor or servicer may foreclose 16 the mortgage only if the creditor or servicer makes an affidavit attesting to the following facts: 17 (1) either (A) the creditor was entitled to enforce the instrument when loss of 18 possession occurred, or (B) the creditor has directly or indirectly acquired ownership of the 19 instrument from a person who was entitled to enforce the instrument when loss of possession 20 occurred; 21 (2) the loss of possession was not the result of a transfer by the creditor or servicer 22 or a lawful seizure; and 23 (3) the creditor or servicer cannot reasonably obtain possession of the instrument 24 because the instrument was destroyed, its whereabouts cannot be determined, or it is in the 25 wrongful possession of an unknown person or a person that cannot be found or is not amenable 26 to service of process.
+SECTION 403.
+LOST, DESTROYED, OR STOLEN NEGOTIABLE 1 2 INSTRUMENT; AFFIDAVIT.
+3 (a) If a negotiable instrument secured by a mortgage has been lost, destroyed, or stolen 4 and the obligation is not registered in a mortgage registry, the creditor or servicer may foreclose 5 the mortgage only if: 6 (1) either (A) the creditor was entitled to enforce the instrument when loss of 7 possession occurred, or (B) the creditor has directly or indirectly acquired ownership of the 8 instrument from a person who was entitled to enforce the instrument when loss of possession 9 occurred; 10 (2) the loss of possession was not the result of a transfer by the creditor or servicer 11 or a lawful seizure; and 12 (3) the creditor or servicer cannot reasonably obtain possession of the instrument 13 because the instrument was destroyed, its whereabouts cannot be determined, or it is in the 14 wrongful possession of an unknown person or a person that cannot be found or is not amenable 15 to service of process.
+16 Revised Legislative Note: This subsection incorporates the language of Section 3-309 of Revised 17 UCC Article 3 (2002).
+This language is recommended both for States that have adopted Revised Article 3 and those that have adopted a prior version of UCC Article 3.
+18 19 20 (b) If a creditor relies upon a lost, destroyed, or stolen negotiable instrument as the basis 21 for its right to foreclose, the notice of intent to foreclose sent under Section 201 must state that 22 the instrument is unavailable and set forth information establishing the creditor's right to 23 foreclose under subsection (a).
+In a nonjudicial-foreclosure proceeding, the notice must further 24 (1) advise the homeowner or obligor that there may be a risk that a person other than the creditor will seek to enforce the instrument and that the homeowner or obligor has the right to petition the